Things for Couples to do in London

 Searching for a pre-dinner drink?
 Take your loved one Happiness Forgets; an NYC style speakeasy in Shoreditch with unfaltering reviews.
 Small and compact, you'll need a beady eye to spot this place near Hoxton Square.
 When you do, prepare to be dazzled by incredible cocktails, a tasteful interior and wonderful service.

-If you're anti- Valentine's Day then why not head to Bounce - the home of ping pong!
-Have a competitive head to head to this popular location where dimly lit rooms and twinkling candles aren't anywhere to be seen!
+If you're anti-romance then why not head to Bounce - the home of ping pong!
+Have a competitive head to head game in this popular location where dimly lit rooms and twinkling candles aren't anywhere to be seen!

 So there you have it; our list of alternative things for couples to do in London.
-If you’re looking to explore some of London’s more traditional sights and landmarks, check out our attraction deals.
+If you want to explore some of London’s more traditional sights and landmarks, check out our attraction deals or see the city from the comfort of our open top bus tours.